 If you want my advice as to which Solo Ad directory is best, my vote is for Udimi.
-I’m a Hall Of Fame member on the site, and also a Top Rated buyer on the site.
+I’m a huge fan and member on the site, and I’ll be happy to answer any questions that you have.
 I’m also an affiliate, and can give you a free membership by clicking this link.

 Notice: In full transparency, I’m an affiliate of Udimi.com, and will be compensated monetarily if you end up purchasing any products or services using links on this page.